RedDragonWebDesign/LandOfLafton/README.md

 * Unconscious characters miss out on experience points.
 Cast "cure light wounds" on them before the battle ends to get them back up.
 * Spiders and some other creatures that poison you don't instantly kill you even though it looks like it.
 You can cast the 4th level cleric spell "neutralize poison" (or visit a temple and have them cast it), and the poisoned person will get right up and have 1 HP.
 * You should keep "search" on all the time, unless it is causing lots of random encounters.
 Search lets you find most secret doors and some events that are "search only".
-* Versus creatures with really nasty magical abilities, such as dragons and beholders, have them opportunity attack you to get them to waste their ability for that turn.
+* Versus creatures with really nasty magical abilities, such as dragons and beholders, have them opportunity attack you (move adjacent to them then away from them) to get them to waste their ability for that turn.
+* Your party order (changeable in Encamp -> Alt -> Order) determines who is in your front row and who is in your back row in battle.
+Counter-intuitively, the #4 spot is oftentimes the farthest forward, so don't put a non-fighter/paladin/ranger there.